CDRT/docs/bios/settings/thinkstation/audiosetup.md

 One of 2 possible states for the Onboard Audio Controller:

 1. **Enabled** – the Onboard Audio Controller is enabled.
 Default.
 2. Disabled – the Onboard Audio Controller is disabled.

-If selected, then `Internal Speaker` setting is unavailable.
+!> If set to `Disabled`, the `Internal Speaker` setting will be unavailable.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|